- Original research

 Kinetics of binding

-Human anti-anthrax PA antibody kinetic binding data.
-The equilibrium dissociation constant (Kd) for recombinant form of the antibodies was determined by BiaCore analyses.
+The equilibrium dissociation constants (Kd) for recombinant form of the antibodies were determined by BiaCore analysis.
 The rate constants kon and koff were evaluated directly from the sensogram in the BiaCore analysis and the Kd was deduced.
+The results are summarized in Table 2.
+One striking feature of all the protective antibodies isolated by the Xenerex Technology™ is the very slow off rate, which contribute to the very high affinities 8.21 × 10-11M to 7.11 × 10-10M.
+The slow off rate may confer significant physiological advantages for toxin neutralization in vivo.

 In vitro lethal toxin inhibition